Thermoset materials for sustainability

 Marc Imbrogno, Director of Materials Engineering, at Mar-Bal, Inc. is responsible for all facets of the materials engineering department, driving research, materials development, support program launch implementaions.
 He also inspires the long-range materials technology pipeline at Mar-Bal, Inc. Marc hass over twenty years of composite materials engineering experience as a result of his prior roles at The Composites Group, Master Builders Technologies (now BASF) and Glastic Corporation.
 Most recently, Mr. Imbrogno was the Corporate Director of Market and Product Development at The Composites Group.
 He holds a Bachelor's Degree in Chemistry from the University of Akron.

-Len Nunnery is a well known voice, leader and brand within the thermoset composites industry and is Executive Vice President, Key Global Accounts at Citadel Plastics’ Engineered Composites Division.
-He is a graduate of Boston College.
-Len began his career with Bulk Molding Compound, Incorporated’s (BMCI) as a production shift supervisor overseeing the original BMCI manufacturing plant in Saint Charles, Illinois.
-(BMCI was later purchased by/is known today as Citadel Plastics).
-Today, Citadel Plastics has 21 production facilities on four continents and is the largest manufacturer of thermoset polyester/glass molding composites in the world.
-Len’s career at the company includes operations , research and development, from design and new material testing and processing techniques, sales, Global Director of Quality and various commercial roles that include VP Global Sales and Marketing.
+Len Nunnery is a well known voice, leader and brand within the thermoset composites industry and is Executive Vice President, A Schulman Engineered Composites.
+He is a graduate of Boston College and has been with the company since 1995.
+A Schulman Engineered Composites is the largest manufacturer of thermoset polyester/glass molding composites in the world.
+Len’s history at the company includes operations , research and development, design and new material testing and processing techniques, sales, Global Director of Quality and various commercial roles.
 Len is a Six Sigma Black Belt, holds a patent for a gas assist molding technique used to core thermoset parts, and is a published technical author and speaker.
 He is a specialist in organic growth and brand development.
 He enjoys the great outdoors and travel.